Bible Memory Verse

 As a school we have updated our Bible memory program that we believe will be both meaningful and unifying for our school community.

-Beginning this term, all students will be memorizing the same passage of Scripture as a whole school.
+All students will be memorizing the same passage of Scripture.
 Each term, we’ll focus on a new passage.
 To accommodate different age levels, older students will memorize a longer portion of the passage, while our younger students will focus on a shorter, age-appropriate selection.

 Our hope and prayer is that this shared experience will foster unity across grades as we grow together in God’s Word.
 We look forward to the rich conversations and encouragement this will bring both in the classroom and at home.